 - Clam shells

 Natural Butt Movements

 Besides employing the above butt exercises and glute workouts into your week, you can also sneak the following natural movements and activities into your day/week for a better butt.

 1. Take the Stairs

 While the elevator is convenient and sometimes gets you there faster, have you considered using the stairs wherever you go?
-Whenever I travel and stay at a hotel, I always take the stairs.
+Whenever you travel and stay at a hotel, try to always take the stairs.
 By using your legs and your glutes with each step, you engage those muscles and most certainly raise your heart rate.
 Of course, going up the stairs provides the most benefits, but going down can also help by working different muscles.

 2. Go for a Walk

 Walking is one of the best things you can do and something most people can manage to do every day.
 Your glutes will definitely reap the benefits of regular walking, as well as other muscles in the legs and core.
-I like to wear my GPS watch or other fitness tracker so I can track my distance and pace.
+Wear your GPS watch or other fitness tracker so you can track your distance and pace.
 It’s important to have good posture, and you can engage your abs and glutes while walking.
 With practice, you can walk a mile in 15 to 20 minutes.

 3. Take Up Cycling or Do a Spin Class